 In Jan 2012, iSGTW automated and scheduled its tweeting process. iSGTW creates a selection of tweets on Wednesday and schedules tweets over the week via IFTTT (an easy-to-use automation tool).
 IFTTT allows automation of 36 services (e.g. send starred posts in Google Reader to Twitter and Facebook). iSGTW also recorded activities from links via bit.ly and archives tweets via Evernote.
 Since Sept 2011, there has been a significant rise in Twitter and Facebook followers (see Figure 5).

 So what has happened in the last two years?
 Referral traffic from social media sites has increased.
 In April 2011, almost all of the traffic to the iSGTW website could be attributed to three sources: the newsletter (approximately 37% in April 2011), search engines (36%), and social media sites for 797 visits (about 7%).
 In June 2013, around 13% of traffic is from social media sites (3,285 visits).
 There has been a huge increase in the number of Twitter and Facebook followers.
-Our proactive social media strategy has also resulted in increasing number of social media followers (1,726 Twitter followers, 68 Google pluses and 1,167 Facebook).
+Our proactive social media strategy has also resulted in increasing the number of social media followers (1,726 Twitter followers, 68 Google pluses and 1,167 Facebook).
 Three years ago (September 2011) the publication had only 443 Twitter followers and 413 Facebook likes.

 Figure 5: Growth in Twitter and Facebook followers